John Burton (political agent): Later career

 Burton was suspended by Sedgefield Borough Council for one month in 2007 after threatening the former Deputy Leader of the Council that he would be deselected if he voted against a planning application.
 Burton was a strong critic of Jeremy Corbyn's leadership of the Labour Party, saying before the 2017 general election that he couldn't see Labour forming a Government for 30 years.
 Following the Labour Party's historic loss at the 2019 general election, he blamed Corbyn for the loss of Blair's former Sedgefield seat, citing Brexit and the public's mistrust of the leadership, confessing that, even though he had voted Labour, he did not wish to see a Corbyn-led government.
 He also encouraged centrist Labour MPs to split from the left-leaning leadership to form a new party.

-Personal life
+Personal life and death

-According to Sedgefield Council's Register of Members' Interests, Burton is a member of the Transport and General Workers' Union, a church warden, and a governor of Trimdon College.
-He was formerly a physical education teacher.
+Burton was born in Trimdon on 8 September 1940.
+According to Sedgefield Council's Register of Members' Interests, Burton was a member of the Transport and General Workers' Union, a church warden, and a governor of Trimdon College.
+Prior to politics, he was a physical education teacher.
 John Burton's biography is called The Grit in the Oyster.

+Burton died at his home on 6 February 2026, at the age of 85.